lundquistlab/biostats-2016/Exercises/multiple-regression/README.md

 1. What is a dummy coding/dummy variable?
 2. There are multiple levels to the factor feed, show and briefly explain how R codes the dummy variables
 3. R defaults to doing treatment contrasts for GLM.
 Perform a treatment contrasts and explain the results in terms of the comparisons being made and the p-values generated.
 4. Run a cell means contrast.
-Also exlpain the results in terms of the comparisons being made in that analysis and the p-values generated.
+Also explain the results in terms of the comparisons being made in that analysis and the p-values generated.

 Submit answers to these questions to my [email](mailto:mlundqu1@binghamto.edu)